-Now that you've posted an open position and recruited a pool of job applicants, it’s time to start interviewing.
+Now that you have posted an open position and recruited a pool of job applicants, it is time to start interviewing.

 How to Decide Which Applicants to Interview

 Consider the following when determining which applicants to interview:

 - Before an interview can be conducted, applicants must have an electronic application on file and have applied to your job online

 - You can request help reviewing resume packets and assessing the top candidates for interviews—just call a Strategic Workforce Solutions HR Consultant at 512-475-7200

 Whether this is your first time conducting an interview, or you are an experienced interviewer, you will want to take some of the following steps to prepare:

 - Consider taking a class to build your interview-conducting skills.
 Check UTLearn for upcoming courses that focus on interviewing.

 - Focus on the technical and performance skills of the job, and design questions that get specific examples from the applicant about how their experience relates to your position